 The Oxford University Africa Society (AfriSoc or OUAS), founded in 1959, focuses on African affairs at the University of Oxford.
 AfriSoc seeks to set the agenda for the future of the African Continent by providing a platform for students hailing from or interested in Africa to critically engage.
 Above all, AfriSoc is a community of change agents passionate about Africa.
 The Oxford African and Caribbean Society is Oxford's largest society for African and Caribbean students.
 Its members consist of undergraduates to postgraduates, scientists to lawyers from nations all over Africa, the Caribbean and beyond.
 They are committed to exploring, promoting and celebrating African and Caribbean culture within Oxford University.

 There are currently a total of 25 South Africans working at the University.
 The majority of them are in research-focused posts.

 Dr Malcolm McCulloch

-Dr Malcolm McCulloch is head of the Energy and Power group, Director of the Institute for Carbon and Energy Reduction in Transport at the Oxford Martin School and Senior Tutor in Engineering at Christ Church.
+Dr Malcolm McCulloch is head of the Energy and Power group, Director of the Institute for Carbon and Energy Reduction in Transport at the Oxford Martin School and Associate Professor in Engineering Science.
 He is an electrical engineer focusing on sustainable energy technologies.
 Malcolm has active research programmes in the three sectors of domestic, transport and renewable generation.
-His research into the domestic sector lead to the creation of a spin-out company called Intelligent Sustainable Energy of which Malcolm is a non-executive director.
+His research into the domestic sector led to the creation of a spin-out company called Intelligent Sustainable Energy of which Malcolm is a non-executive director.
 In the transport sector his focus is on electric and hydrogen vehicles, and he was involved in the development of the Morgan LifeCar – the first ever Hydrogen sports car.
 In renewable energy generation, he is part of a team developing tidal flow devices and a second related project to develop slow speed direct coupled generators.